Apple becomes first target of EU's new digital competition rules aimed at big tech

 Apple now has a chance to respond to the findings.
 The commission must make a final decision on Apple’s compliance by March 2025.
 The company could face fines worth up to 10% of its global revenue, which could amount to billions of euros, or daily penalties.

+The regulatory tensions prompted Apple to recently raise the specter of excluding the European market from a package of new artificial intelligence features coming to iPhones because the company believes the new rules within the region are too onerous.

-The commission kept up the pressure on Apple, simultaneously opening a new investigation into contractual terms that it's offering app developers.
+But the European commission is keeping the pressure on Apple, simultaneously opening a new investigation into contractual terms that it's offering app developers.

 Regulators zeroed in on a "core technology fee" of 50 euro cents (54 cents) that Apple is now charging developers for each time their apps are downloaded and installed from outside Apple's App Store.
 The DMA's provisions open the way for alternative app stores to give consumers more choice.